chrisabbotthauxwell/ProductsService/README.md

 4. Open ProductsService swagger UI at `http://localhost:8080/swagger`
 4. Open OrdersService swagger UI at `http://localhost:8081/swagger`

+## Logging
+Dual-mode logging strategy for local debugging and deployment to Azure Container Apps using [Serilog](https://serilog.net/).

+- Environment-based switching, driven by `ASPNETCORE_ENVIRONMENT` value.
+- All logs are structured as JSON for easy querying and analysis.
+- Log level is configurable by environment variable for both local and cloud.
+- Serilog configuration is held in `serilog.json`.

+### Logging for local development
+`ASPNETCORE_ENVIRONMENT=Development`

+- Console and file sinks (with rolling files for retention).
+- Debug level logging.
+- Fast, visible, and file-persistent logs with no cloud dependency.

+### Logging for Azure deployments
+- Console sink only (file logging not required).
+- Information level logging.
+- Centralized, queryable logs with correlation across services using Dapr Observability, Application Insights, and Azure Monitor for both logs and distributed tracing.
+- Dapr sidecars in ACA automatically export logs, metrics, and traces to Azure Monitor/App Insights.

-# Code changes
+## Code changes
 Trunk based development -> Commit changes to `main` and push to origin

-# Build container image
+## Build container image
 ```
 docker build --no-cache -t productsservice:latest .
 ```

-# Deploy infrastrcture and app to Azure
+## Deploy infrastrcture and app to Azure
 Build and deployment is handled using `Powershell` scripts in the `/devops/` folder which are run from the commandline in the solution root.

 Three scripts are prepared:
-## 1. Deployment variables
+### 1. Deployment variables
 `.\devops\variables.ps1` defines deployment variables for the deployment.

 Increment the `$ATTEMPT_NO` value to reflect the deployment version.

-## 2. Deploy infrastrcture
+### 2. Deploy infrastrcture
 From the solution root folder in a Powershell terminal, run:
 ```bash
 .\devops\infrastrcuture.ps1
 ```
 This will create the required Azure services ready for app deployment.

-## Build app image and deploy to ACA
+### Build app image and deploy to ACA
 From the solution root folder in a Powershell terminal, run:
 ```
 .\devops\deploy-app.ps1
 ```
 This will create or update a Azure Container App.

-# Future CI/CD
+## Future CI/CD
 - Use Github PR process for merges to origin
     - Automate PRs using GenAI code review agent
     - Automate code quality checks
     - Human in the loop to approve PR before merge
 - On merge to `main`
     - Automate creation new Docker image and push to ACR
     - Automate creation of new revision microservice and deploy new image

-#